GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Evaluation

-For the accuracy tests, we carry out experiments with error thresholds \textit{e} = 0 and \textit{e} = 5 on real data set; with error thresholds \textit{e} = 15 for \touchup{sim\_set\_1} and \textit{e} = 8 for \touchup{sim\_set\_2}. \touchup{Table 3, Sup.
-Tables S.24 and S.25} contain mapping information of mrFAST with GateKeeper-GPU.
-We observe that GateKeeper-GPU \editedII{filters out faulty mappings successfully, and reduces the number of potential mappings correctly by 94\% and 90\% for \textit{e} = 0 and \textit{e} = 5, respectively.} We notice that there is a small discrepancy between the total number of mappings and mapped reads produced by mrFAST with and without GateKeeper-GPU when \editedII{the} error threshold is 5 on \editedII{the} real dataset, as shown in \touchup{Table 3}.
-In order to make a deeper analysis on these potential false rejects, we collect some information about the candidate pairs which GateKeeper-GPU rejected and verification accepted, with random sampling.
-We run Edlib's global alignment on these samples and find that all of these pairs exceed the error threshold, supporting GateKeeper-GPU's decision on rejection.
-Furthermore, we never experience false rejects in our deep accuracy analysis, as explained in \touchup{Section 5.1}. \editedII{Therefore, GateKeeper-GPU can actually \textit{increase} the accuracy of the alignment of mrFAST by rejecting these mappings.}
+For the accuracy tests, we carry out experiments with error thresholds \textit{e} = 0 and \textit{e} = 5 on ERR240727\_1; with error thresholds \textit{e} = 15 for sim\_set\_1 and \textit{e} = 8 for sim\_set\_2.
+Table \ref{tab:whole_gen}, Sup.
+Tables S.24 to S.26 contain mapping information of mrFAST with GateKeeper-GPU.
+We observe that GateKeeper-GPU successfully filters out faulty mappings and reduces the number of potential mappings correctly by 94\% and 90\% for \textit{e} = 0 and \textit{e} = 5, respectively.
+We notice a small discrepancy between the total number of mappings and mapped reads produced by mrFAST with and without GateKeeper-GPU when \textit{e} = 5 on the real dataset, as shown in Table \ref{tab:whole_gen}.
+To analyze these potential false rejects more deeply, we collected some information about the candidate pairs that GateKeeper-GPU rejected and the verification accepted with random sampling.
+We ran Edlib's global alignment on these samples and found that all these pairs exceeded the error threshold, supporting GateKeeper-GPU's decision to reject.
+Furthermore, we never experience false rejects in our deep accuracy analysis, as explained in Section 5.1.
+Therefore, GateKeeper-GPU can \textit{increase} the accuracy of the alignment of mrFAST by rejecting these mappings.

-With respect to the amount of reduction GateKeeper-GPU provides in the number of candidate mappings that enter \editedII{the} verification stage, we calculate the theoretical verification time and speedup by direct proportion. \touchup{Table 4} shows the comparison between theoretical speedup and achieved speedup for only \editedII{the} verification stage with GateKeeper-GPU on 100bp data set with error threshold 5.
-Based on our calculations, we expect \editedII{a} $10.6\times$ speedup on verification and in practice, verification can achieve up to $3.8\times$ speedup.
+With respect to the amount of reduction GateKeeper-GPU provides in the number of candidate mappings that enter the verification stage, we calculate the theoretical verification time and speedup by direct proportion.
+Table \ref{tab:theoreticalvsachieved} compares the theoretical and achieved speedup for the verification stage with GateKeeper-GPU on 100bp data set with \textit{e} = 5.
+Based on our calculations, we expect a $10.6\times$ speedup on verification, and in practice, verification can achieve up to $3.8\times$ speedup.